philippebeck/sam.scss/README.md

 # Documentation

-- Sam documentation will be available in English here => https://github.com/philippebeck/sam.scss/wiki
+- Sam documentation will be available in English here as soon as possible => https://github.com/philippebeck/sam.scss/wiki
 - Sam documentation is available in French here => https://philippebeck.net/index.php?access=pjs!sam